YourFin/YAIndex/README.md

-# Browser
+# YAIndex

-This application is intended as nicer way to browse a folder than nginx's `autoindex` and apache's `mod_autoindex`.
+Yet Another Index - prettier replacement for nginx's `autoindex` and apache's `mod_autoindex`.

 Currently it's set up to only browse the `test_files` directory in this directory, but in the future instructions will be provided for using other folders.

-A demo is deployed on heroku, and can be seen [here](https://protected-mesa-32806.herokuapp.com/c/)
+A demo is deployed on heroku, and can be seen [here](https://yaindex-example.herokuapp.com/)

 # Setup
 ## Development